sbadecker/keyword_ranker/README.md

 kr.fit() # Extracts and scores the keywords from the corpus.

-kr.rank() # Ranks the corpus keywords with regards to the provided documents.
+kr.rank() # Ranks the n highest scoring corpus keywords with regards to the provided documents.
 ```

 ## References